openvinotoolkit/openvino/docs/optimization_guide/dldt_optimization_guide.md

 -	If the warm-up run does not help or execution time still varies, you can try running a large number of iterations and then average or find a mean of the results.
 -	 For time values that range too much, use geomean.

-Refer to the [Benchmark App](../../inference-engine/samples/benchmark_app/README.md) for code examples for the performance measurements.
-Almost every sample, except interactive demos, has a `-ni` option to specify the number of iterations.
+Refer to the [Benchmark App](../../inference-engine/samples/benchmark_app/README.md) for code examples of performance measurements.
+Almost every sample, except interactive demos, has the `-ni` option to specify the number of iterations.

 ## Model Optimizer Knobs Related to Performance <a name="mo-knobs-related-to-performance"></a>